Rate this page:

 .

-So whats a TaskConfigurator?
+So what is a TaskConfigurator?
 A TaskConfigurator is a class that controls what objects and values are available when rendering the User Interface, how input is persisted and validated.

-In our example we use the AbstractTaskConfigurator class instead of the TaskConfigurator interface as its possible you may not need to implement all of its interface members.
+In our example we will use the AbstractTaskConfigurator class instead of the TaskConfigurator interface.
+This prevents us from having to implement all of its interface members.

 When the user saves the Task the generateTaskConfigMap